7 Days Lhasa to Kathmandu Overland Small Group Tour: Traverse from the North Side to the South Side of Mt.Everest for the Best of the Himalayas

 Farewell to Tibet and welcome to Nepal today!

-After breakfast, it’s time to say goodbye to your Tibetan guide and driver.
-Our Nepali staff will meet you at the Nepal border, assist with handling your large luggage (additional fee required), help you apply for a Nepal visa, and ensure a safe transfer for both you and your belongings to your hotel in Kathmandu with Tibet Vista’s vehicle.
+After breakfast, you will say goodbye to your Tibetan tour guide and driver.
+Our Nepali staff at the Nepal border port will warmly welcome you, assist you in applying for a Nepal visa, and be responsible for carrying large luggage (at your own expense).
+We ensure a safe transfer for you to your hotel in Kathmandu with Tibet Vista’s vehicle.

 Insider Tips: